sagarnikam123/sagarnikam123.github.com/_posts/2016-07-31-how-to-find-a-job.md

 will take example of a software engineer looking for data science job.

 Many recruiter just not only check your LinkedIn profile but checks your attitude/behaviour by analyzing your social profile on Facebook & Twitter.
-For higher positions, they just don't what person with huge experience, but with a strong passion & creativity.
+For higher positions, they just don't want a person with huge experience, but with a strong passion & creativity.

 ---